google/highway/g3doc/quick_reference.md

 ### Reductions

-**Note**: the following are only available for full vectors (including scalar).
-These 'reduce' all lanes to a single result.
-This result is broadcasted to all lanes at no extra cost; you can use `GetLane` to obtain the value.
+**Note**: these 'reduce' all lanes to a single result (e.g. sum), which is broadcasted to all lanes at no extra cost.
+To obtain a scalar, you can call `GetLane`.

 Being a horizontal operation (across lanes of the same vector), these are slower than normal SIMD operations and are typically used outside critical loops.